mbsa-tud/ImgGen/README.md

 ## Overview

-The **ImageGen** project is designed to automate image generation and scene rendering using Blender.
+The **RISC** project is designed to automate image generation and scene rendering using Blender.
 The project uses BlenderProc for setting up and rendering 3D scenes, randomizing various scene parameters, and checking for safety constraints.
 It also saves metadata, such as safety violations and distances, for each generated image.
 This project is ideal for creating annotated datasets for tasks like computer vision, robotics, or synthetic data generation.

 ## Key Features